SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Organic Certifications

-Some brands use certified organic herbs like henna and indigo, which can give you more confidence in how those ingredients were grown and processed.
+Some brands use certified organic herbs like henna and indigo, which gives you more confidence in how those ingredients were grown and processed.

-But even then, it’s worth checking whether the entire formula is certified or just a portion of it.
+Worth checking whether the entire formula is certified, or just a portion of it.

 Cruelty-Free & Vegan Claims